pingcap/docs/tidb-cloud/notification-2024-04-18-dm-feature-maintenance.md

 ## Impact

-During the maintenance window, the DM feature for TiDB Dedicated clusters in the following regions will be affected:
+During the maintenance window, the DM feature for TiDB Dedicated clusters in the following region will be upgraded:

 - Cloud provider: AWS, region: Tokyo (ap-northeast-1)

-The maintenance only affects the DM feature in the TiDB cluster.
-All the other functionalities remain unaffected.
-You can continue to manage the TiDB cluster and perform read/write operations or other operations as usual.

-For clusters deployed on AWS:

-- During the upgrade, the DM tasks can keep running without disruption.
+During the upgrade, you can use the functionalities of TiDB clusters normally.
+The DM tasks can keep running without disruption.
 The DM console can be used normally.

 ## Completion and resumption